 I have a set of white birdcages like these I found at Great Rooms Decor.

 I will do my best to replicate these beautiful favor boxes from Accent The Party.
-This party also from Accent The Party also has a lot of inspirational ideas:
+This party from frogprincepaperie.com also has a lot of inspirational ideas:

 One of the first things I knew that I would need is a set of pink cake stands.
 They are so easy to make, and I know I'll use them over and over again.
 I made these red ones a while back for my daughter's birthday party and I have been able to use them for several parties since.
 Red is a very useful color.
 After I made these and realized how easy and cheap they were, I couldn't wait to have an excuse to make a set in every color!
 That could be a new goal for me.